EricGip/LolTierListGen/README.md

 # Future Development

-I would like to make this app responsive and work on mobile devices, but while testing on larger phones you can still only see around 2-5 icons per row and doesn't make sense from a UX standpoint.
+   * I would like to make this app responsive and work on mobile devices, but while testing on larger phones you can still only see around 2-5 icons per row and doesn't make sense from a UX standpoint.
 I'll be thinking of solutions.

+   * Apart from tier list, I use this to keep track of my teammate's comfort champions during draft for our tournaments.
+I want to see if I can add a backend and sockets to allow for teams to collaborate on a single board together.

+   * Search function for champions for better user experience.

 # Issues.